rudymeza54/Statistics/Two-Sample Tests/Equivalence-Tests.md

 Explanation: The p-value of the t-test less than **0.05**

-Therefore, income levels prior to starting the nonprofit between males and females is different.
+Therefore, income levels prior to starting the nonprofit between males and females are different.

 ## Question 8